-Your instructor cannot be held responsible for lessons postponed through bad weather, his own illness or unexpected mechanical breakdown of the vehicle.
+Your instructor cannot be held responsible for lessons or practical driving tests that have to be postponed through bad weather, their own illness or unexpected mechanical breakdown of the vehicle.
 Your instructor will endeavour to arrive on time however, due to unforeseen circumstances such as breakdown, accidents, traffic hold ups etc, lesson times may need to change or even be cancelled.
-If cancelled by your Instructor, no fee will be charged, and an alternative lesson will be offered.
+If cancelled by your instructor, no fee will be taken, and an alternative chargeable lesson will be offered.

 If you wish to cancel a lesson, a minimum of 24 hours' notice must be given for a one hour lesson and 48 hours for a two hour lesson.
 You must ensure that your instructor has received your notice of cancellation, as, for example, text messages are not a guaranteed form of communication.
 Failure to give reasonable notice will result in the lesson(s) having to be paid for in full.
-Lessons can be cancelled by telephone or text message but must be noted by your instructor.
+Lessons can be cancelled by telephone or text message but must be noted by your instructor (so please make sure you get a reply and if you don’t, call the instructor).
 You must not assume the instructor received your message if there no response was received.

 Your instructor will arrive at the pre-arranged pick up point & time.
 If you do not show up, your instructor will wait 10 minutes and try make contact with you.
 After a further 5 minutes your instructor will leave and you will have to pay for the lesson in full, except if an exceptional reason can later be proven, whereupon another lesson may be booked, for a small additional charge, subject to availability.
 Failure to pay for the missed lesson may result in cancellation of your driving course.